James Karen is 93, Part 2 (1988-2016)

 - The Butterfly Room (2012) starring Ray Wise; another horror movie for Karen.

-Since becoming a nonagenarian senior citizen in 2013, James Karen has finally begun to show signs of slowing down.
+After entering his 9th decade in 2013, James Karen finally began to show signs of slowing down.
 Still, his baby boomer and senior fans may have caught him in these most recent movies: